 Change the fourth paragraph of 11.2.1(#241) as follows:

 In a BSS operating under the DCF, or during the CP of a BSS using the PCF, upon determining that an MSDU or A-MSDU is currently buffered in the AP, a STA operating in the PS mode shall transmit a short PS-Poll frame to the AP, which shall respond with the corresponding buffered MSDU or A-MSDU immediately, or acknowledge the PS-Poll and respond with the corresponding MSDU or A-MSDU at a later time.
 If the TIM indicating the buffered MSDU or A-MSDU is sent during a CFP, a CF-Pollable STA operating in the PS mode does not send a PS-Poll frame, but remains active until the buffered MSDU or A-MSDU is received (or the CFP ends).
-If any STA in its BSS is in PS mode, the AP shall buffer all non-MRG-SP group addressed MSDUs and deliver them to all STAs immediately following the next Beacon frame containing a DTIM transmission.
-This is known as All-Active/Any-PS Power Management mode.
+If any STA in its BSS is in PS mode, the AP shall buffer all non-GCR-SP (#686) group addressed MSDUs and deliver them to all STAs immediately following the next Beacon frame containing a DTIM transmission.
+This is known as Active-PS(#187) delivery method(#2).

 11.2.1.1 STA Power Management modes